unbless3d/blog/Writeups/Authorization Bypass in HomeAssistant.md

 ## Disclosure
 ---
-I disclosed this issue back in August 2023, however I was told, that "user permissions can only be considered a visual change in the Home Assistant UI", which is also highlighted in the official documentation [here](https://www.home-assistant.io/docs/authentication/#user-accounts).
+I reported this issue back in August 2023, however I was told, that "user permissions can only be considered a visual change in the Home Assistant UI", which is also highlighted in the official documentation [here](https://www.home-assistant.io/docs/authentication/#user-accounts).